C.S. Lewis – The Lion, the Witch and the Wardrobe

 Two middle school students, a boy and a girl, reading an open book from which stylized silhouettes of literary characters emerge, symbolizing vulnerability, internal conflict, and personal growth in literature.

 C.S.
 Lewis - The Lion, the Witch and the Wardrobe C.S.
-Lewis - The Magician's Nephew H. Lee - To Kill a Mockingbird Homer's The Iliad J.R.R.
-Tolkien - The Hobbit
+Lewis - The Magician's Nephew H. Lee - To Kill a Mockingbird Homer - The Iliad J.R.R.
+Tolkien - The Hobbit Middle School ELA

 What Makes a Character Relatable to Middle School Students?